-The pregnancy concept also applies to people who have lost significant weight.
-With weight gain, a significant amount of fat can accumulate around your abdominal organs, which pushes on your abs from the inside and stretches them out, just like with pregnancy.
-With weight loss, this same fat shrinks, but the abs can be permanently stretched out.
+With weight gain, fat can accumulate around your abdominal organs, which pushes on your abs from the inside and stretches them out.
+With significant weight loss, the fat shrinks, but the abs can be permanently stretched out.
 If this is you, a tummy tuck may help you get the flat abdomen you’re looking for by tightening the muscles and removing loose extra skin.

-People who love everything about their abs except for loose skin may also benefit from a tummy tuck.
+People who are mainly bothered by loose skin may also benefit from a tummy tuck.
 Instead of the abdominal muscles, focus is placed on achieving smooth, tight skin and hopefully getting rid of some stretch marks.
 If the loose skin is limited to below the belly button, a mini tummy tuck may suffice.
 If the loose skin is above and below the belly button, a full tummy tuck will provide the best overall contour.

 One of the most common questions we get about tummy tucks is “How long will the scar be?”
 You can estimate this at home by looking in the mirror.
 Determine where your skin starts to wrinkle or fold on each side of your abdomen.
 This will predict how long your scar will need to be to provide you with a smooth contour.